-- 1. Within twenty-four (24) hours after the imposition of the Procedural Hold, the Campus Dean or designee will review the information upon which the Procedural Hold was based.
+1. Within twenty-four (24) hours after the imposition of the Procedural Hold, a Campus Dean will review the information upon which the Procedural Hold was based.
+The Campus Dean for LA will review Procedural Holds for the LA Campus; the Campus Dean for NY will review Procedural Holds for the NY and Miami Campuses.
 The Procedural Hold will stand unless the Campus Dean rescinds the Procedural Hold within twenty-four (24) hours of its imposition.
-If the Campus Dean rescinds the Procedural Hold, the action will be deemed vacated and every reasonable effort will be made to inform the Complainant and Respondent that the Procedural Hold is vacated. - Should the Procedural Hold be vacated, that will have no bearing on the Title IX Grievance proceedings arising from the conduct which prompted the Procedural Hold. - 2.
-Upon imposition of the Procedural Hold, the Title IX Coordinator or designee will notify the Respondent of the allegations, the length and conditions of the
+If the Campus Dean rescinds the Procedural Hold, the action will be deemed vacated and every reasonable effort will be made to inform the Complainant and Respondent that the Procedural Hold is vacated.

-- Procedural Hold, and the opportunity for a review with the Campus Dean or designee to challenge the Procedural Hold. - 3.
+- a.
+Should the Procedural Hold be vacated, that will have no bearing on the Title IX Grievance proceedings arising from the conduct which prompted the Procedural Hold. - 2.
+Upon imposition of the Procedural Hold, the Title IX Coordinator or designee will notify the Respondent of the allegations, the length and conditions of the Procedural Hold, and the opportunity for a review with the Campus Dean or designee to challenge the Procedural Hold. - 3.
 Review of the Procedural Hold will have scheduling priority.
 The Respondent may be accompanied by an Advisor.
 The Respondent may present information to contest the Procedural Hold, or to demonstrate that the Procedural Hold is unnecessary or that the conditions of the Procedural Hold should be modified.
-The Campus Dean is authorized to investigate the facts which prompted the Procedural Hold and may lift the Procedural Hold or modify its conditions.
-Within three (3) working days of the conclusion of the Procedural Hold review, the Campus Dean will determine: - a.
+The Campus Dean or designee is authorized to investigate the facts which prompted the Procedural Hold and may lift the Procedural Hold or modify its conditions.
+Within three (3) working days of the conclusion of the Procedural Hold review, the Campus Dean or designee will determine: - a.
 If the Procedural Hold is necessary - b.
 If the conditions of the Procedural Hold should be modified